crest-cassia/oacis/README.md

 COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Documents

+You can find a link to the documents at the upper-right corner of the OACIS pages.

 ## Publications
 - A list of publications about OACIS is available at this [wiki page](https://github.com/crest-cassia/oacis/wiki/List-of-publications).